-All of the investment properties are leased to tenants under operating leases with rentals payable monthly.
-Minimum lease payments receivable on leases of investment properties are as follows
+All of the investment properties are currently unleased.
+They have been previously leased to tenants under operating leases with rentals payable monthly.
+Minimum lease payments receivable on leases of investment properties are as follows:

-2014 \$ 2013 \$ Minimum lease payments under non-cancellable operating leases of investment · · properties not recognised in the financial statements are receivable as follows: Within one year 150,000 135,257 Later than one year but not later than 5 years - - Later than 5 years - -
+2015 2014 Minimum lease payments under non-cancellable operating leases of investment \$ \$ properties not recognised in the financial statements are receivable as follows: